Dead or Alive 3: Development

+Release

 In 2001, the release of Dead or Alive 3 was announced in Japan, but the game was first released in the US, in order to coincide with the American Xbox launch.
 An updated version of Dead or Alive 3 was then released for the Japanese and European Xbox launches several months later.

 The European and Japanese versions of Dead or Alive 3 feature more content such as extra costumes, new attacks for characters, gameplay tweaks, and a new cinematic introduction for the game.
 Because of its early release, the North American version does not feature any of the above.
 In January 2002, Microsoft released the Xbox Exhibition Volume 1 disc containing booster content for Dead or Alive 3, and in May 2002, Official Xbox Magazine provided a 'Booster Disc' for Dead or Alive 3.
 Both releases included the new cinematic introduction and all of the extra costumes released on the EU and JP versions of the game, but they did not however contain the extra fighting moves or general game balancing tweaks that the other versions brought.
 Both booster releases also contained a playable demo for those who didn't have the game.
 Only Time Attack mode is playable in the demo and only Hitomi, Zack, Tina, Bass, Jann Lee, Leifang, Christie, and Helena are playable while the other game modes, characters, and game settings are locked down.
 The booster content continued to be provided with the Official Xbox Magazine demo disc from June 2002 to September 2002; each disc featured the same content but gave magazine buyers multiple times to acquire it.
+The Platinum Hits, Platinum Collection, and Xbox Classics editions of the game were released in 2003.